mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/irobot-create3-robot.rst

 iRobot Create 3 hardware extensions
 ------------------------------------

-iRobot Create 3 contains a compute unit running |ros| that provides access to the on-board sensors and actuators.
+iRobot Create 3 contains a compute unit running ROS 2 that provides access to the on-board sensors and actuators.
 For this tutorial, the following modifications have been applied to the robot: